-• MOONS - the Multi-Object Optical and Near-infrared Spectrograph - is expected to be installed at the UT1 Nasmyth A focus during the second and third quarters of 2024.

-- The VLT Visitor Focus at UT1 will remain available during Period 113.
+- MOONS the Multi-Object Optical and Near-infrared Spectrograph is expected to be installed at the UT1 Nasmyth A focus during the first or second quarter of 2024. - The VLT Visitor Focus at UT1 will remain available during Period 112.
 However, activities related to the installation of MOONS may impose time restrictions.
-Interested users should contact paranal@eso.org. - FORS1, the upgraded FORS instrument, is expected to be installed and see first commissioning in Period 116.
-FORS2 will thus be decommissioned in Period 116.
-FORS1 will be retrofitted with the Multi-object spectroscopy with exchangeable masks (MXU), and further commissioning will be undertaken in Period 117.
-Therefore, the MXU mode will not be available for several months between Periods 116 and 117. - ESO is considering to decommission VISIR in the coming years.
-The demand and allocations for this instrument have been very modest.
-Should this continue VISIR may not be offered anytime after P114.
+Interested users should contact paranal@eso.org. - FORS1, the upgraded FORS instrument, is expected to be installed and see first commissioning in Period 114.
+FORS2 will thus be decommissioned in Period 114, and the first commissioning of FORS1 without the MXU is planned to occur in Period 114.
+FORS1 will be retrofitted with the Multi-object spectroscopy with exchangeable masks (MXU), and further commissioning will be undertaken in Period 115.
+Therefore, the MXU mode will not be available for several months between Periods 114 and 115.